flanksource/docs/mission-control/docs/reference/types.md

 ## Icon

-One of the icons in the [flanksource-icons](https://github.com/flanksource/flanksource-icons/tree/main/svg) project.
+One of the icons in the [flanksource-icons](https://github.com/flanksource/flanksource-icons/tree/main/svg) project or a URL to an image.

 e.g.